Job Code: 220310

 Ability to supervise, and ability to manage a program of volunteers.
 (Library Consultant, Special Populations)

 Education and Experience:

-Master's degree or higher in library science from an institution accredited by the American Library Association AND two years of general professional work experience AND two (2) years or more of post degree library experience.
+Master's degree or higher in library science from an institution accredited by the American Library Association AND two years of general professional work experience or equivalent AND two (2) years or more of post degree library experience.

 Public library experience.